algosup/2023-2024-project-5-flutter-team-2/functional-specification/functional-specification.md

 # 1. **Introduction**
 ## 1.1 Project Overview

-We received a call for tender from We Are Evolution on May 13, 2024.
+We received a call for tender from WE ARE EVOLUTION on May 13, 2024.
 Our main goal was to create an application called "Adopte Un Candidat," with a "Tinder-style" recruitment approach that matches companies with jobseekers based on soft skills rather than age, gender, home country.
 The app needed to be created in Flutter and be available on phones, tablets, computers.

+WE ARE EVOLUTION is a COMPANY based in Châteauroux - Paris - Bourges - Tours - Orléans - Limoges; their goal is to make a company more attractive to candidates.
+They offer to their client impactful, offbeat and creative tools and advice to meet human resources challenges: corporate video, storytelling, inbound recruiting, recruitment and job board.

 ## 1.2 Objectives